brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Oops/Index.rst

 Whenever a :literal:`Oops an error occurred` is thrown on the frontend, TYPO3 normally creates a log entry with some infos about what has happened.
 The provided info about what happened tends to be a little bit sparse in the log file. kreXX however can provide much more information.

-Simply:

-- Set the option Activate :literal:`the TYPO3 Filewriter` to :literal:`true`.
-- Set the :literal:`Log level of the Filewriter` to :literal:`error`, which  is the default setting.
-- Clear the cache
-- Refresh the page with the :literal:`Oops` on the frontend.
-- Access the log entry with te backend module.

 Integrate with the backend configuration
 ----------------------------------------

-Simply activate the logging integration in the backend module.
+- Simply activate the logging integration in the backend module.